 Execute your investigation protocols.
 This will include finding facts and conducting interviews.
 Consider performing data analysis or analytics.
 Maintain lines of communication with the tipster.
 Do this by providing regular updates and expressing your appreciation for their willingness to come forward.

 Summarize the report findings.
 Ensure all documentation is in order.
 If nefarious activities have taken place, carefully and thoughtfully share your findings with counsel, if they don’t already know.

 Perform root-cause analysis and remediate.
 Root-cause analysis benefits the organization by identifying the underlying cause(s) of an issue and helps enhance business processes.
 An issue might reoccur if you don’t perform an effective root-cause analysis and enact appropriate remediation activities.
 Root-cause analysis ensures an organization isn’t treating the symptoms and decreases the likelihood of additional re-work, embarrassment or regulatory issues.

 Fear of reprisal can and often does prevent employees and others from reporting genuine concerns.
 This creates a challenge for a board, audit committee, senior leadership, internal audit and others.
 Whistleblowers are the single greatest source of information in uncovering fraud or misconduct.
 You’ll free them to speak out if board members and management take the lead in implementing and maintaining a formal fraud risk management program, which includes a sound hotline reporting program.

-Jonathan T. Marks, CFE, CPA, is a partner and leader of regulatory investigations and compliance at Marcum LLP.
-Reach him at: firstname.lastname@example.org.
+Jonathan T. Marks, CFE, CPA, is a partner at Baker Tilly and can be reached at email@example.com

 Original article: http://www.fraud-magazine.com/article.aspx?id=4295001874